debralisa/leaflet-challenge/README.md

 ## Part 2:  Gather and Plot More Data (Optional with no extra points earning)
 Did not complete.
 I did add the satellite view overlay on the map, because I really liked the additional view option.
 However, I did not complete the tectonic plates data plotting.

+###File Names/Folder Names

+#ReadMe.md, Leaflet-Part-1 folder containing index.html (html file), Static folder containing JS folder with: logic3.js (main javascript file with map/earthquake scripting), and CSS folder with style.css file.
+Leaflet-Part-2 folder which is empty in the event that I will at some point complete the tectonic plate bonus challenge.​

 ## Sources

 * [Leaflet documentation](http://leafletjs.com/)